We have always held the 1860 Aborigine Threepence in the highest regard.

 • The Powerhouse Museum, Sydney

-Hogarth & Erichsen were numismatic trailbllazers when in 1860 they created the Aborigine Threepence.
+Hogarth & Erichsen were numismatic trailblazers when in 1860 they created the Aborigine Threepence.

-It would be another 128 years before Australia would acknowledge the contribution of Indigenous Australians to our society when a portrait of a tribal elder appeared on the nation's Two Dollar coins created especially for the Bicentenary in 1988.
+It would be another one hundred and twenty-eight years before Australia would acknowledge the contribution of Aboriginal Australians to our society when a portrait of a tribal elder appeared on the nation's Two Dollar coins created especially for the Bicentenary in 1988.